 Early Highland County Libraries

 In 1876, two years prior to the opening of the Hillsboro Public Library, David Bailey of Penn Township opened his personal library to the public.
 The library, unfortunately, did not survive to become a part of the Highland County District Library.
 Mr. Bailey eventually left Highland County and became a professor at Ashland College in Ohio.

 By 1902, both Greenfield and Hillsboro had public libraries and both libraries were started by proponents of the temperance movement.

-The Hillsboro Library was established in 1878 in the old City Building with Mr. Robert Duffey as librarian.
+The Hillsboro Public Library was established in 1878 in the old City Building with Mr. Robert Duffey as librarian.
 The library was on the upper floor, and below were the fire department and other city offices.

 The library was moved to the "Scott House" in 1947.
 Fortunately, most of the library materials had been moved prior to the fire at the City Building.
 (The Scott House is still standing and owned by the Hillsboro Board of Education.)

 During the years at the Scott House, the library joined with other libraries of the county to form the Highland County District Library.

 Hillsboro Public Library was dedicated in May 1970 on land donated by Curtis Wilson located at 10 Willetsville Pike, in Hillsboro.

 In May of 2001, the former Jefferson Street Station restaurant (previously Frisch's) was purchased to be renovated and used as part of a new library building.

 In May of 2003 the Greenfield Branch Library moved into their new building at 1125 Jefferson Street.

 The library moved to the back of the Srofe building in the mid-forties and to the Leesburg City Building in 1950.
-In 1963 Highland County District Library designated Leesburg Library a branch.
+In 1963, Highland County District Library designated Leesburg Library a branch location.

 Until May of 2000 the library was housed in a store front at 20 East Main Street.
 At that time, the library moved to a new building at 240 East Main Street.